Forepaugh Park: History

 Philadelphia's Players League club at Forepaugh Park outdrew the American Association Philadelphia Athletics at the Jefferson Street Grounds in 1890.
 The American Association Athletics had lost their best players to the Players League club which led to the club's financial ruin and expulsion from the American Association after the 1890 season.
 With the concurrent folding of the Players League, the American Association granted the Philadelphia franchise to Players League Athletics owner J. Earl Wagner.
 The Athletics played their 1891 home games at Forepaugh Park.

+Adam Forepaugh had died in January 1890.
+The filing of the account of his assets in Orphans Court in April 1891 appraised the value of Forepaugh Park at $400,000.

+On August 1, 1891, Forepaugh Park and its bicycle track hosted the Philadelphia Cycle Dealers' Road Race and Race Meeting which included twelve individual events.

 In October 1891, Barnum and Bailey erected their tents at the ballpark grounds.
 Their tents had seating for 16,000 and they presented the show, "Rome Under Nero."
+After the baseball season, it was reported that Athletics J. Earl Wagner had earned $5,000 in profits from baseball, in addition to the rents charged to the Forepaugh and Barnum circuses.

 Forepark Park often featured soccer.
 The All Philadelphias faced the Cosmopolitans of New York on March 24, 1894 for the inter city championship.
 2,000 fans saw the All Philadelphia win 4 to 0 including Phillies ownership and manager Arthur Irwin who would organize the American League of Professional Football later that year.

 Philadelphia's Ancient Order of Hibernians held its community games at Forepaugh Park on Memorial Day 1894.